Guide for Canadian Real Estate Agents

 How to calculate your instalment amounts

 The most effective planning approach for agents with variable income is the current-year method, updated as actual income accumulates through the year.
 This requires maintaining a running projection of your annual net business income — which is exactly what a tool like Agent Runway calculates automatically.
+Full CRA mechanics for each method, the interest rules, and the four payment channels are detailed in the quarterly tax instalments guide.

-The 30–35% set-aside rule
+The 30–35% tax-portion estimate

 One of the genuine advantages of self-employment is the ability to deduct legitimate business expenses against income.
 For real estate agents, a well-managed expense strategy can meaningfully reduce net business income and therefore reduce tax owed.
 The key is tracking expenses consistently throughout the year and understanding which categories the CRA recognises.